icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 does a search from all used variables to all references which might be shared with them, as well as a similar search from the ref.
-If these transitive dependency sets are disjoint, it means there's no possible way that the array could be looked at after this write, making is safe to mutate it in place.
+If these transitive dependency sets are disjoint, it means there's no possible way that the array could be looked at after this write, making it safe to mutate it in place.

 If there was an intersection, that would indicated that a value might be used which